 Most people obtain a medication when their doctors write a prescription.
 That prescribed medication has been studied, evaluated and approved by a national regulatory authority, such as the U.S. Food and Drug Administration (FDA).
-However, for patients with very serious and/or life-threatening conditions that have already tried all currently available treatment options, an investigational medication – or one that is still being studied in clinical trials – may be their best option.
+However, for patients with very serious and/or life-threatening conditions who have exhausted all currently available treatment options and are not eligible to participate in a clinical trial, compassionate use may be an option.

 With health insurance enrollment season in full swing, you may be researching which plan to get—and signing those data disclosure forms.
 But have you ever wondered how some of that info is used once you sign on the dotted line?